A guide to buying Premier League tickets from the USA in 2025-2026

 It makes things tricky, though, for the traveler from the USA or elsewhere who wants to buy tickets for matches a few months ahead.
 In the Premier League, fixture times are set in stages, and for a couple months at a time.
 In the case of my first trip, I had to wait until late January to find out exactly when my target matches in mid-March would take place.

-The Premier League usually sets a schedule for when fixture times will be announced, so it’s worth following them on Twitter or another social media platform to stay abreast of announcements.
-Similarly, it’s worth keeping an eye on dates for Champions League draws, but at least match dates for every stage known before each year’s tournament begins.
+The Premier League usually sets a schedule for when fixture times will be announced, so it’s worth following them on social media to stay abreast of announcements.
+Similarly, it’s worth keeping an eye on dates for Champions League draws, but at least match dates for every stage are known before each season’s tournament begins.

 Step 3: Should you buy a membership?

-You’ll quickly discover, though, that for some Premier League clubs — at least, the ones you routinely see near the top of the table — buying a club membership is required to even get into the team’s ticket portal.
+You’ll quickly discover, though, that for some Premier League clubs — at least, the very popular ones that can always count on a high demand for tickets — buying a club membership is required to even get into the team’s ticket portal.

 Each club controls its supply for matches regardless of what competition they’re for, be it a “regular” league match or for the Champions League, Europa League, FA Cup, and so on.